If you have contacts in Excel files, you can import these lists into the Chronicle database. Here's how:

 - The Excel file needs to have a one to one relationship with the fields listed lists in the column to the left of the tool.
 Chronicle will ignore any columns you can't match to one of those fields.

-- Each Excel file much contain one category of person or organization.
+- It is easiest if each Excel file contains one category of person or organization.
 For example, the contains all customer or all vendors but not both.
 If you have multiple categories of contacts, we recommend creating several different Excel files, each with one type of contact.

 - Identify which columns contain which type of information.
 Use either the drop-downs at the left to pick column numbers for each type of information, or right-click any unassigned column and identify what's in that column.
 You must identify the contact's name; all other columns are optional; Chronicle will only import those pieces of information that you identify columns for.